redhat-cop/infra.aap_configuration/README.md

 ## Using this collection

-The awx.awx or ansible.controller collection must be invoked in the playbook in order for ansible to pick up the correct modules to use.
+The awx.awx or ansible.controller collection must be invoked in the playbook in order for Ansible to pick up the correct modules to use.

 The following command will invoke the playbook with the awx collection